 These investments help our business to manage the precious water sources that provide much of our irrigation water.

 Walberton Nursery already recycled old mobile phones and print cartridges, but in 2021 also started recycling staff crisp packets, biscuit wrappers and used pens through Terracycle.
-In the first 7 months of recycling, approximately 900 crisp packets were recycled instead of being sent to landfill, that’s 1.7kg.
+Since June 2021, more than 5758 crisp packets have been recycled instead of being sent to landfill, that’s 11.1kg…a lot of crisps!
+Walberton also donate bags of shredded paper to a local cat and rabbit rescue centre to use for bedding.

 PLANTS FOR WILDLIFE – Across our product ranges we sell many varieties that are of great benefit to many forms of wildlife.
 Binsted’s native plants include cowslip, primrose and snakeshead fritillary in Spring, and Summer wildflowers for bees and butterflies, herbs such as marjoram.
 Walberton grow such genus as Verbena, Lavender and Nepeta, which are great for attracting butterflies and bees, and Skimmia and Callicarpa whose berries help feed birds in Winter.
 Fleurie introduced a new wildflower range in 2018, consisting of 20 varieties, and are keen to improve and expand the range.